 - Augmentative and Alternative Communication

-Near the end of your graduate program, you’ll be completing a clinical practicum.
+Near the end of your graduate program, you’ll be required to complete a clinical practicum.
 West Virginia requires a 400-hour clinical practicum for licensure.

 Step 2.
 Pass the National Examination to Qualify for a Provisional License

-Before you can begin your clinical fellowship in West Virginia, you must pass the national SLP exam.
+Before you can begin your clinical fellowship in West Virginia, you must pass the American Speech-Language-Hearing Association’s (ASHA) National Examination in Speech Language Pathology, which is administered by Praxis.

 To register for the exam, follow the instructions on the Praxis registration page.
-You can take the exam at a Praxis test center in one of the following West Virginia cities:
+Praxis testing centers are located throughout the U.S. In West Virginia, you can take the exam at one of the Praxis testing centers located in:

 - Athens